why treat it?

 Pigmentation can result from inherited factors or environmental damage.
 Freckles, age spots, cafe au lait macules, Hori’s nevus, Nevus of Ota, post-inflammatory hyperpigmentation and melasma are some of the conditions we have treated frequently.

-Discovery Pico Plus
+Discovery Pico Plus for Pigmentation

 Discovery Pico Plus is a second-generation triple wavelength picosecond laser that generates the highest peak power in the world.
 With more than 5 times the peak power of the most powerful nanosecond Nd:YAG laser (Starwalker) and 450 picosecond laser pulses that are more than 10 times shorter, it is able to produce more photoacoustic effect with less collateral damage.
 This means that it can shatter pigmentation more effectively leading to quicker results and lower risk of complications.